-There are also disclosure requirements for certain fundraising activities that elected officials perform for others.
-Elected officials who successfully solicit one or more contributions for "legislative, governmental, or charitable purposes" that equal or exceed \$5,000 in the aggregate from the same source during a single calendar year must file a report with the official's agency (typically the city clerk) within 30 days of reaching the \$5,000 threshold. § 82015(b)(2)(B)(iii).
+There are also disclosure requirements for certain fundraising activities that elected officials perform for others, including in their capacity as employees or board members of nonprofit organizations.
+Elected officials who successfully solicit one or more contributions for "legislative, governmental, or charitable purposes" that equal or exceed \$5,000 in the aggregate from the same source during a single calendar year must file a report with the official's agency (typically the city clerk) within 30 days of reaching the \$5,000 threshold. § 84224(a).
 The report must contain the following information: